osinenkop/regelum-playground/README.md

 Making the bounds sufficiently large will help the PD controller to upswing and upright hold the pendulum.

 <!-- TOC --><a name="energy-based-controller-for-inverted-pendulum"></a>
-### Energy-based controller for inverted pendulum
+### Energy-based controller for Pendulum

 ```shell
 python run.py policy=energy_based system=pendulum --interactive --fps=10
 ```

 <!-- TOC --><a name="energy-based-controller-for-inverted-pendulum-with-joint-friction"></a>
-### Energy-based controller for inverted pendulum with joint friction
+### Energy-based controller for Pendulum with joint friction

 ```shell
 python run.py policy=energy_based system=pendulum_with_friction --interactive --fps=10